 - Car repairs: $50

 - Vacation: $150

-After a year of setting aside money into your separate sinking funds, you’ll have saved:
+After a year of funding your separate sinking funds:

 - Home improvement: $3,600